amitaiml83/Recipe-For-rating-Predict-Food-Rating-Using-ML/README.md

 - BestScore: Score of the comment, likely used by the site to help determine the order comments appear in

 - Recipe_Review: Text content of the comment

+# 🚀 Project Overview 🚀

+**In my latest project, I tackled the challenge of predicting user ratings of food in restaurants.
+Leveraging a comprehensive workflow, I conducted a thorough data overview, delved into exploratory data analysis (EDA), and rigorously cleaned and preprocessed the dataset.**

+- Comprehensive Workflow: Carried out a detailed project workflow that included data overview, exploratory data analysis (EDA), and rigorous data cleaning and preprocessing.

+- Data Preprocessing: Applied Simple Imputer for filling missing values.
+Used StandardScaler and MinMaxScaler for scaling numerical data.
+Leveraged Pipeline and Column Transformer API for efficient processing.

+- Categorical Data Transformation: Utilized TF-IDF Vectorizer and CountVectorizer for effective categorical data transformation.

+- Data Balancing: Implemented SMOTE API to balance the dataset.

+# Model Development: Created a classification model utilizing Logistic Regression, SVM, Perceptron, and ensemble methods, and Xgboost achieving up to 78.9% accuracy, with peak performance close to 80%.

+# Performance Optimization: Applied feature engineering and hyperparameter tuning techniques to maximize model accuracy.

+# Achievement:
+Secured 29th rank in a Kaggle competition

+# Skills: Machine Learning · Scikit-Learn · Machine Learning Algorithms · Supervised Learning · Unsupervised Learning · XGBoost · Random Forest · XGBClassfier